1363V4/le.guide/_posts/2025-10-11-just_fucking_use_datastar.md

 your job is to build a
 [crud app](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete)
-without adding more misery to the world. yet you inventing ever more spectacular ways to fail at that.
+without adding more misery to the world. yet you keep inventing ever more spectacular ways to fail at that.

 we gave you
 [request methods](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Methods)